puzpuzpuz/zeptourl-api/README.md

 This command will start a Cassandra cluster of two nodes and the app itself, so it may take a while (at least 60s).
 Also make sure that you have at least 2GB of memory available for Docker.

+Once started the API will be available on [http://localhost:3000/api/v1](http://localhost:3000/api/v1).

 To start the Node.js application only run the following commands:

 ```bash